ab2049/paytoy/README.md

 * Duplicate transaction ids for deposits or withdrawals are invalid input

 * Unknown transaction ids for dispute, resolve, chargebacks are errors from the payment partner and will be ignored

+## Design choices

+Using integer math for precision as binary floating point can't represent numbers like 0.0001 exactly.

+Each shard handles multiple clients and can use regular unlocked maps as no other task is handling that shard of clients.

+For simplicity using anyhow::Error and bail!.
+In this was a real payment library would likely use thiserror::Error instead.

+Using storage of transactions that could be reverse in memory for simplicity vs attempting something like LevelDB.

+## Efficiency

+Valid Transactions have no deadline for reversal, and thus need to stored unaggregated in the `balance::Balance::trans` `balance::TranRecord`s for the duration of the run.
+Each on has have approximate size of `(hash_map::Entry<ids::TxId, balance::TranRecord>)` which is around 32 bytes on x64_64 linux and current rust stable.
+Given max 2^32 transactions, this means lower bound when run with max possible transactions for on memory usage will be 128GiB.

+Invalid Transactions should take no TranRecord storage, although they may take up space in io buffers and queues.

+If insufficient RAM is present but enough Swap is present then performance should be similar to an explicily memmap'd approach.

+In a real system one may have a larger TransactionId and use something like sharded LevelDB or a distributed store to keep per process size under control.

+In a real system with a clock and transaction timestampds, if some clients or payment partners had a time limit on reversal then the solution could be made more efficient by pruning stored state once clock advances past the deadline(s) for retention for a balance.